taehoryu/arepo-tutorial/source/Session7.rst

    $ python3 snapshot_binary.py

-then, you will get the following movie,
+then, you will get a series of images, which can be compressed to a movie,

 .. raw:: html